evocn/evocn.github.io/content/thoughts/reviews.md

 ## Paper Mario TTYD
 By Intelligent Studios

 Game is alright.
-Only a few hours in.
+Only a few hours played.

 I think the trouble with this kind of game is that the whole thing is just stringing you along, trying to get you to be excited about stupid things.

 It's a subtle form of disrespect, and I don't like it!

 2/10

 5/26/2024

 ---